willzhai55/KlipperScreen-Happy-Hare-Simplified-Chinese-Edition/README.md

 ## Introduction
 KlipperScreen ERCF Happy Hare edition is quite a mouthful!
 It is a forked version of KlipperScreen designed to run/manage ERCF using the Happy Hare driver software.

-KlipperScreen is an amazing piece of software but unfortunally lacks the level of plugin integration I needed for this project.
-I hope in the future to have changes integrated so that this becomes a layered install at most.
+KlipperScreen is an amazing piece of software but unfortunally lacks the level of panel integration and features I needed for this project.
+I hope in the future to have changes integrated so that this becomes a layered install rather than a fork.
 Until then you must follow these install directions closely:

 ## Installation
 **Firstly, make sure Happy Hare software is completely up-to-date.
 Features were added to support this KlipperScreen add on.**